ai-dock/ai-horde-dreamer/README.md

 Run the [AI Horde](https://aihorde.net) Stable Diffusion [Worker](https://github.com/Haidra-Org/AI-Horde-Worker)  (dreamer) in docker either in the cloud or locally on your own computer.

-The pre-built image is available on [Docker Hub](https://hub.docker.com/r/dynamedia/ai-horde-dreamer) or you can review the Dockerfile and self-build.

 This image contains a snapshot of the worker, Hordelib and all of the required dependencies current at the time the image is built.

 AI Horde releases updates frequently so the container will always update to the newest versions available on start.
 This should normally be very fast.

 ## About AI Horde